-The idea of the Arellano-Bover estimator in our context is to parameterize the county fixed effect as a function of observable (historical) factors, and then augment the standard first-difference moment conditions found in dynamic panel models (Anderson and Hsiao 1982; Arellano and Bond 1991; Blundell and Bond 1998) with the additional moment conditions for the historical regressors in levels.
+The idea of the Arellano-Bover estimator in our context is to parameterize the county fixed effect as a function of observable (historical) factors, and then augment the standard firstdifference moment conditions found in dynamic panel models (Anderson and Hsiao 1982; Arellano and Bond 1991; Blundell and Bond 1998) with the additional moment conditions for the historical regressors in levels.
 In the baseline model, we assume that lagged income and the time-varying factors are predetermined to the current-period error term, but are correlated with the error in first differences, and thus we use further lags as instruments to purge the correlation with the differenced time-varying error.
 As is typical in growth models (Deaton 2010), the historical variables are exogenous to current income dynamics and they serve as instruments for themselves in the levels equation.
 An added feature of this estimator is that it is straightforward to relax the assumption that current factors of production are predetermined.
-For example, if current human capital is mobile across counties, and this migration is related to a county's current income prospects (Greenwood 1997; Kennan and Walker 2011; Gennaioli, La Porta, Lopez-de-Silanes, and Shleifer 2013), then imposing the assumption of predetermined migration would lead to inconsistent estimates.
+For example, if current human capital is mobile across counties, and this migration is related to a county's current income prospects (Greenwood 1997; Kennan and Walker 2011; Gennaioli, et al. forthcoming), then imposing the assumption of predetermined migration would lead to inconsistent estimates.
 Thus, we test our baseline estimates to alternative identification assumptions.

 Since our interest is in understanding what sets the persistently poor counties apart, we extend our baseline model to admit potential heterogeneity in the production function parameters by estimating the dynamic income model separately for counties classified as persistently poor versus those that are not poor.
 Lee, Pesaran, and Smith (1997) discuss the issue of parameter heterogeneity in the cross-country context, but as noted by Durlauf, Johnson, and Temple (2005), identification in these models is perilous, and a possible alternative is to split the sample into groups likely to share similar parameter values.
-We estimate separate models based on persistent
+We estimate separate models based on persistent poverty status and test whether production functions differ across regions.
+A key additional advantage of separate models is that we can employ a decomposition method common in labor economics (Oaxaca and Ransom 1994) that permits us to quantify the relative contributions of contemporaneous factor shares, historical determinants of productivity, and the parameters of the production function to the income gap between persistently poor and non-poor counties.